Fixed-Rate Ending Soon?, Secure your Rate Now

 Remortgaging to buy a second home

-Though again, bear in mind that these affordability checks will be tougher than if you only had a single mortgage, and if you’re going from being mortgage-free to having two home loans, it may take a bit of adjustment to work the repayments into your budget.
-Make sure you can, and that you can prove it to lenders.
+Remember that these affordability checks will be more challenging than having only a single mortgage.
+If you’re going from being mortgage-free to having two home loans, it may take a bit of adjustment to work the repayments into your budget.
+Make sure you can prove it to lenders.

 Can you get a second mortgage with bad credit?